Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Approach

 \section{Approach}

-LoMaR relies on a stack of Transformer \cite{transformer} blocks to pretrain a large amount of unlabeled images by recovering the missing patches from corrupted images similar to MAE \cite{mae}, but LoMaR differentiates from MAE in several key places.
-Fig. \ref{architecture} compares the two side by side.
+LoMaR relies on a stack of Transformer \cite{transformer} blocks to pre-train on a large number of unlabeled images by recovering the missing patches from corrupted images, similar to MAE \cite{mae}.
+Still, LoMaR differentiates from MAE in several key places.
 In this section, we first revisit the MAE model and then describe the differences between LoMaR and MAE.